omrilev1/ThesisCode/README.md

 # My Master's Thesis Scripts
- This repository contain parts of the code written for my master's thesis and used to produce the simulations in the papers
+ This repository contains parts of the code written for my master's thesis and used to produce the simulations in the papers

 1. Omri Lev and Anatoly Khina  "Energy-limited Joint Source-Channel Coding of Gaussian Sources over Gaussian Channels with Unknown Noise Level”.
 Entropy: Advances in Information and Coding Theory II